Swilam20/Vacation-Tracking-System-VTS-/Docs/Functional-Requirements.md

 ### Leave Summary Interface

 - The system shall provide a user interface for employees to view their leave balances, request history, and current request status.

+### Single-sign-on mechanisms

+- The system shall be implemented as an extension to the existing company intranet portal and shall utilize the organization’s Single Sign-On (SSO) mechanism for all authentication.

+### Web Service Interface

+- The system shall expose a web service API that enables other internal systems to query employee vacation summaries and leave information.

+### Activity Logging

+- The system shall record all key transactions, including requests, approvals, rejections, and overrides, in an activity log for traceability and auditing purposes.